-One of the most important insights of CasP is that the value of capital is forward looking.
-Marx conceptualized the value of capital as the "dead labour" included within it.
-Therefore, within the labor theory of value, the price of a piece of machinery represents the previous labor expended in its manufacture.
+One of the most important insights of CasP is that the value of capital is forward-looking.
+Marx conceptualized the value of capital as the 'dead labour' included within it.
+Therefore, within the labour theory of value, the price of a piece of machinery represents the previous labour expended in its manufacture.
 Capitalization, however, is calculated using the expected future stream of earnings.
-It is the future, not the past that is expressed in the value of capital.
+It is the future, not the past, that is expressed in the value of capital.
 Or, rather, it is the capitalists' vision of the future, translated into the quantities of finance.
 This means that the capitalist vision of the world can be found, in part, by understanding the calculative process of value construction.

-The qualities being accounted for in the calculations of value are much broader and more diverse than just the labor involved, although labor is undeniably important.
-Anything and everything that market participants understand to affect future profits will be translated by the calculation of capital values.
-Government policies, consumer trends, resource access, protest movements, community norms, product hype and much more will be taken into account-literally.
-This fact is one that "everyone knows."
+The qualities being accounted for in the calculations of value are much broader and more diverse than just the labour involved, although labour is undeniably important.
+Anything and everything that market participants believe could affect future profits will be translated by the calculation of capital values.
+Government policies, consumer trends, resource access, protest movements, community norms, product hype and much more will be taken into account - literally.
+This fact is one that 'everyone knows.'
 However, it is an uneasy reality at odds with standard political economy, not least because it obliterates the divisions between the economy and the other segments of the social order.
 Production cannot be isolated as a privileged domain functioning free of these relationships.
 Both production and pricing are affected by non-economic processes since engineers and traders alike take account of these relationships.

-As stated above, financial values are the way capitalists simplify the qualitatively complex world into commensurable terms.
-However, stand-alone financial values have no meaning in and of themselves.
+Stand alone financial values have no meaning in and of themselves.
 While early political economists tried to discern the meaning of financial quantities according to the perceived underlying real quantities, Nitzan and Bichler emphasize the relational meaning between financial quantities.
 Namely, accumulation is not meaningful in absolute terms by reducing nominal quantities to real ones, but rather in differential terms.
-Capitalists care less about an absolute gain than "beating the average."
+Capitalists care less about an absolute gain than 'beating the average.'

-If a company's share value grows by 10 percent, while its sectoral competitors grow by 15 percent that is a differential decline.
-Conversely, if the company endures a 5 percent drop in value, but its competitors drop by 7 percent, they achieve a differential gain.
-Capitalists assess their successes and failures not against any absolute register, but against continually changing benchmarks that average across segments and subsegments of the corporate world.
+If a company's share value grows by ten percent, while its sectoral competitors grow by 15 percent, that is a differential decline.
+Conversely, if the company endures a five percent drop in value, but its competitors drop by seven percent, they achieved a differential gain.
+Capitalists assess their successes and failures not against any absolute register, but against continually changing benchmarks that average across various segments and sub-segments of the corporate world.
 This insight into the differential nature of accumulation should be uncontroversial, as benchmark comparison is commonplace in popular business writings and familiar to most people who engage with political economic issues.

-Nitzan and Bichler's (2009) central theoretical claim is that the differential measure of capitalization is an expression of the relative power of capitalists, and differential accumulation charts the redistribution of that power.
+Nitzan and Bichler's central theoretical claim is that the differential measure of capitalization is an expression of the relative power of capitalists, and differential accumulation charts the redistribution of that power.
 Again, this is the capitalists' own understanding of the power of themselves and their brethren.
-Capitalization occurs via market participants' translation of the world as it bears on what Nitzan and Bichler refer to as the "elementary particles" of capitalization: expected profits, hype, risk and the normal rate of return.
-Differential accumulation occurs when the assessment favors one asset over another.
+Capitalization occurs via market participants' translation of the world as it bears on what Nitzan and Bichler refer to as the 'elementary particles' of capitalization.
+Differential accumulation occurs when that assessment favours one asset over another.
 Rising oil prices may mean greater profits for Exxon, but higher transportation costs for Wal-Mart.
 Increased royalties on copper in Chile would be bad for transnational mining company Freeport-McMoRan, but of little consequence to Coca-Cola.
-Unrest in Cameroon might mean higher cocoa costs for the Hershey Company, but new defense contracts for BAE Systems.
+Unrest in Cameroon might mean higher cocoa costs for The Hershey Company, but new defence contracts for BAE Systems.